webgme/webgme/docs/getting_started/dependencies.rst

 After you've followed the instructions and successfully installed mongodb.
 Either Launch a daemon (mongod) with the default options or pass the dbpath flag to store files at another location.

 .. code-block:: bash

     mongod --dbpath C:\webgmeData

 .. code-block:: bash

     mongod --dbpath ~/webgmeData

 Git
 --------
 For this tutorial you will need to have git installed.
 On linux this is typically already installed.
-Check by typing.
+Check by typing:

 .. code-block:: bash

     git --version

 If not installed following the instruction at `git's webpage <https://git-scm.com/downloads>`_.